nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->Those aren't credits that roll after Walker Texas Ranger.
-It is actually a list of fatalities that occurred during the making of the episode.
+>It's widely believed that Jesus was Chuck Norris' stunt double for crucifixion due to the fact that it is impossible for nails to pierce Chuck Norris' skin.
 <!-- /joke -->

-*Last update: Sun, 23 May 2021 22:22:56 GMT*
+*Last update: Sun, 23 May 2021 23:23:26 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)